Edifying Discourses in Diverse Spirits: The Gospel of Sufferings

-His first three texts are from Luke 14:27 Whoever does not carry his cross and come after me cannot be my disciple.
-Matthew 11:30 My yoke is beneficial, and my burden light. and It is said of him the Lord Jesus Christ: Although he was a son, he learned obedience from what he suffered Hebrews 5:8.
-Acts 5:41 Kierkegaard writes about why it might not be so great to have the "distinction" of being an apostle. they went away joyful because they had been deemed worthy to be scorned for the sake of Christ's name.
-He concluded this way:
+A.S Aldworth and W.S.
+Ferrie from Cambridge University translated The Gospel of Sufferings in 1955.
+His first three texts are from Luke 14:27 ("Whoever does not carry his cross and come after me cannot be my disciple"), Matthew 11:30 ("My yoke is beneficial, and my burden light. and It is said of him the Lord Jesus Christ: Although he was a son, he learned obedience from what he suffered"), and Hebrews 5:8.
+Kierkegaard writes about why it might not be so great to have the "distinction" of being an apostle.